bootic/bootic-api-client-js/README.md

 Once you've done so, you initialize the client by calling:

-`.auth(strategy, opts)`
+`.auth(strategy, options)`

-Initializes the client with the given options and `strategy` provided. `strategy` can be either `bearer`, `credentials` or `authorized`, or even skipped, in which case the strategy is deduced from the given credentials.
+Which initializes the client with the given `options` and `strategy` provided. `strategy` can be either `bearer`, `credentials` or `authorized`, or even skipped, in which case the strategy is deduced from the given credentials.
 For example:

 `.auth('bearer', { accessToken: 'aabbcc...xxyyzz' })`